Where are E-Bikes currently allowed?

 E-Bikes on Natural Surface Trails Public Process

-On Wednesday, November 20, 2019 the Natural Lands Preservation Advisory Board, Parks and Recreation Advisory Board and the Multimodal Advisory Board held a Joint Advisory Board Study Session and a regular meeting on E-bikes on the City of Durango’s Natural Surface Trails.
-All Boards will continue to discuss the subject in their individual board meetings and then will reconvene in another joint meeting on Wednesday, March 4, 2020 at 5:00 p.m. at the Durango Community Recreation Center, 2700 Main Avenue.
+On Wednesday, November 20, 2019 and on Wednesday, March 4, 2020 the Natural Lands Preservation Advisory Board, Parks and Recreation Advisory Board and the Multimodal Advisory Board held a Joint Advisory Board meetings on E-bikes on the City of Durango’s Natural Surface Trails.
+All Boards will continue to discuss E-bikes on natural surface trails and potential solutions, in their individual board meetings.
+A third Joint Advisory Board meeting on E-bikes on natural surface trails has not been scheduled yet.

 Information Received by Advisory Boards: